uvarc/rc-learning/content/courses/fortran_introduction/intrinsic_modules.md

 ## ISO_VARYING_STRING

 Fortran 95 did not support a variable-length string.
 A standardized module was defined to support a type VARYING_STRING.
 This module was never incorporated into the standard, so compilers do not include it, but an implementation can be found [here](http://www.astro.wisc.edu/~townsend/static.php?ref=iso-varying-string).
 This module was mostly obsoleted by the variable-string capabilities of Fortran 2003, but does have a few features still lacking in the standard.
 A description is [here](http://numat.net/fortran/is1539-2-99.html).
-In addition to defining the standard character intrinsics for VARYING_STRING, it contains some additional functionality, such as GET and PUT to read and write a character from or into a string, REPLACE, SPLIT, and some other useful procedures.
+In addition to defining the standard character intrinsics for VARYING_STRING, it contains some additional functionality, such as GET and PUT to read and write a character from or into a string, REMOVE, REPLACE, SPLIT, and some other useful procedures.
 This module should be USEd like a programmer-written module.

 ## Intrinsic Modules